catprisbrey/Godot4-OpenAnimationLibraries/README.md

 A quick demonstration followed by a more indepth tutorial on how to use these libraries.

 https://youtu.be/cetPEHgmATA

+## Concept

+Godot has an internal map for it's Skeletons.
+It's similar to Unity/Unreal's skeleton maps.
+To take advantage of re-using animations across models, you only need to map your own models skeleton into Godot with a bone map.
+This project provides a bone map for Mixamo, as well as an open bone map and OpenBot model to animate with.
+Animations made with it will be cross compaitble across all models with a mapped skeleton.
+Consider making aniatmions with that bot, turning them into libraries, and sharing them so we all can have a library of open animations to work from.

 # How to use Library files once you have them: